If you do not already have a National Insurance number, you only need to apply for one if you are planning to:

 Before you Apply

-Check how to find a lost National Insurance number.
+Check how to find a lost National Insurance number (external link).

 If you are a UK Resident Aged 19 or Under

-You will normally be sent a National Insurance number automatically, in the 3 months before your 16th birthday, if both the following are true:
+You will normally be sent a National Insurance number automatically, in the three months before your 16th birthday, if both the following are true:

-- a parent has filled in a Child Benefit claim form for you
+a parent has filled in a Child Benefit (external link) claim form for you

-If you are aged 16 to 19 and did not get one, call HM Revenue and Customs.
+If you are aged 16 to 19 and did not get one, call HM Revenue and Customs (external link).

 If You Are Moving to the UK

-You may already have a National Insurance (NI) number which will be printed on the back of your biometric residence permit (BRP).
+You may already have a National Insurance (NI) number which will be printed on the back of your biometric residence permit (external link) (BRP).

 If you do not have one, you must apply for a National Insurance number if you plan to work, apply for a student loan or claim benefits.
-You can only apply once you’re in the UK.
+You can only apply once you are in the UK.

 If You Are Applying for Benefits or a Student Loan